Oral Arguments Presented At Indiana Supreme Court on State V. Brian Taylor

 For more information, the Indiana Supreme Court case number assigned to this matter is 46S04-1509-CR-552 and the Indiana Court of Appeals cause number is 46A04-1407-CR-316.
 You can also watch online the oral arguments presented to the Indiana Supreme Court.

-Craig V. Braje and David K. Payne appeared before the Indiana Supreme Court to present oral argument in the case of State of Indiana vs. Brian Taylor.
+Craig Braje and David Payne presented oral arguments before the Indiana Supreme Court in the case of State v.
+Brian Taylor.
+Read about it at Braje, Nelson & Jan